woz-u/Crafting-Group/README.md

 # Crafting Project Manager

-This project is the Capstone for Sue Darby, Stacie Wyatt and Devine Sims through Entity Academy/Woz-U.
+This project is the Capstone for Sue Darby, Stacie Wyatt and Devine Sims through Entity Academy/Woz-U. The main app is found in the task-manager-main folder

 ## Executive Summary